 - have earned an individual adjusted taxable income of $150,000 or less in the financial year before the birth or adoption or the date you lodge your claim, whichever is earlier

-- be on leave or not working from your child’s birth or adoption until the end of your Paid Parental Leave period, and
+- be on leave or not working from your child’s birth or adoption until the end of your Paid Parental Leave period

-- meet resident rules and be an Australian citizen or permanent resident
+- meet residency rules and be an Australian citizen or permanent resident, and